hpiwowar/citation11k/analysis/stats.md

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure8.png"  class="plot" /></div></div>

 *Figure 8: Proportion of data reused by third-party papers vs year of data submission.
-Conservative estimate, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*
+Lower bound, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*

 ### Distribution of the age of reused data

 We found the authors of third-party data reuse papers were most likely to use data that was 3-6 years old by the time their paper was published, normalized for how many datasets were deposited each year (Figure 9).
+For example, in aggregate, we found that microarray reuse papers from 2005 mentioned accession numbers of more than 5% of all datasets that were submitted two years earlier, in 2003.
+Reuse papers from 2008 mentioned about 7% of the datasets submitted two years prior (in 2006), more than 10% of the datasets submitted 3 and 4 years prior (2005 and 2004), and about 7% of the datasets submitted 5 years earlier, in 2003.

 <div class="chunk"><div class="rimage default"><img src="http://dl.dropbox.com/u/5485507/11kCitationStudy/paper/citation11k/analysis/figure9.png"  class="plot" /></div></div>

-*Figure 9: Each panel includes a cohort of data reuse papers published in a given year.
-Line plots proportion of datasets submitted in previous years that were reused by reuse papers in the panel year.*
+*Figure 9: Proportion of data submissions that contributed to data reuse papers, by year of reuse paper publication and dataset submission.
+Each panel includes a cohort of data reuse papers published in a given year.
+The lines indicate the proportion of datasets that were mentioned, in aggregate, by the data reuse papers, by the year of dataset publication.
+The proportion is relative to the total number of datasets submitted in a given year.*

 ## Discussion